Revision 22-2; Effective April 1, 2022

 Certificate of Coverage — A certificate that serves as proof of a Medicaid recipient's most recent period of Medicaid coverage.
-The certificate, a requirement of the Health Insurance Portability and Accountability Act of 1996 (HIPAA), is sent to denied recipients by the Texas Department of State Health Services (DSHS).
-Former Medicaid recipients may request a certificate within 24 months after their Medicaid is denied by calling 1-800-723-4789.
+The certificate is a requirement of the Health Insurance Portability and Accountability Act of 1996 (HIPAA), and is sent to denied recipients by the Texas Department of State Health Services (DSHS).
+Former Medicaid recipients may request a certificate within 24 months after their Medicaid is denied by calling 800-723-4789.

-- Supplemental Nutrition Assistance Program (SNAP) and Temporary Assistance for Needy Families (TANF) — Multiple individuals may be certified on a single EDG.
+- Supplemental Nutrition Assistance Program (SNAP) and Temporary Assistance for Needy Families (TANF) — Multiple people may be certified on a single EDG.

-- Medical Programs that follow modified adjusted gross income (MAGI) rules, except Children’s Health Insurance Program (CHIP) perinatal — Only one individual is certified on the EDG.
+- Medical Programs that follow modified adjusted gross income (MAGI) rules, except Children’s Health Insurance Program (CHIP) perinatal — Only one person is certified on the EDG.

 - CHIP perinatal — The mother and child will be certified on a single EDG during the month the child is born.
-After the child is born, only the child will be certified on the EDG.
+After, only the child will be certified on the EDG.

-Change Action — A data collection interview mode that allows eligibility staff to navigate to pages on which they want to record information.
+Change Action — A data collection interview mode that allows eligibility staff to navigate to pages on which they want to update or record information.
 See Case Mode.

-- Temporary Assistance for Needy Families (TANF) — A child who lives with either one or both parents, or a parent and stepparent, and one or both of the parents/stepparent do not receive TANF benefits.
+- Temporary Assistance for Needy Families (TANF) — A child who lives with either one or both parents, or a parent and step-parent, and one or both parents or step-parent do not receive TANF benefits.

 - TANF-State Program (SP) — A child who lives with both parents, or a parent and stepparent, and both parents and stepparent (if included in the certified group) receive TANF benefits.

 Child Support Disregard — The first $75 of the total child support collected in a month that is subtracted before determining TANF eligibility or benefits.
-After certification, the Office of Attorney General (OAG) sends the individual the first $75 received on monthly child support collections.
-If the total collection is less than $75, then the amount of the collection is sent to the individual.
+After certification, the Office of Attorney General (OAG) sends the person the first $75 received on monthly child support collections.
+If the total collection is less than $75, then the amount of the collection is sent to the person .

 Children's Medicaid — Medical coverage for children whose family income is under the applicable income limit.
-In most instances, Children's Medicaid relates to comprehensive policy for Type Programs (TPs) 43, 44, 45, and 48, unless specifically stated otherwise in a particular handbook section.
+In most instances, Children's Medicaid relates to comprehensive policy for Type Programs (TPs) 43, 44, 45 and 48, unless specifically stated otherwise in a handbook section.